How To Scan a QR Code on an iPhone & iPad

 Camera focus issues

-If the camera can't focus on the QR code, it won't be able to scan it.
-Make sure the QR code is within the camera's focus range.
+If the camera cannot focus on the QR code, it will not be able to scan.
+Make sure the QR code is within the camera’s focus range and hold your device steady.

 auto_awesome_24px